Continuing Education Activity

 One of the major illnesses which may mimic bipolar disorder and have manic-like symptoms is cyclothymic disorder.
 Cyclothymic patients may have large mood swings which do not meet the full criteria for a manic or hypomanic episode.
 These patients may also have many periods of depression.
 The criteria for cyclothymic disorder involve having many hypomanic or depressed symptoms on and off for at least 2 years that do not remit for more than 2 consecutive months.
 The symptoms in cyclothymia must cause significant social or occupational impairment and cannot be better explained by substance abuse.

 Enhancing Healthcare Team Outcomes

-Manic patients are very difficult to manage and hence an interprofessional team consisting of a mental health nurse, psychologist, psychiastrist and the primary care provider is requried.
-Once the acute episode is managed, patients will need a prophylactic agent to prevent recurrence.
+Manic patients are very difficult to manage and hence an interprofessional team consisting of a mental health nurse, psychologist, psychiatrist, and primary care provider is required.
+Once the acute episode is managed, patients will need a prophylactic agent to prevent a recurrence.
 Unfortunately, patient compliance with medications is low and relapses are common.

-The outcomes for patients with mania is guarded.
+The outcomes for patients with mania are guarded.
 Those who do no comply with treatment eventually run into problems with the law and/or are forced to take medications via injection.